-The Simon Society will meet this objective by connecting scholars and academic research centres that have already been committed for years to modernizing economic science.
-The criterion adhered to will be that of opening economic science to contributions from other disciplines such as neuro-cognitive sciences, artificial intelligence, complexity theory, the social sciences and epistemology.
+The Simon Society will meet this objective by connecting scholars and academic research centres that have already been committed for years to develop cognitive sciences, economics a and social sciences.
+The criterion will be that of opening economic and social sciences to contributions from other disciplines such as neuro-cognitive sciences, artificial intelligence, complexity theory, and epistemology.

 Along these lines it will develop a programme of fellowships and grants for young scholars characterized by originality and interdisciplinarity.

-Finally, it will offer its contribution in application to public and private economic decision-makers who want to update the instruments for analysis and forecasting.
+Finally, it will offer its contribution in application to public and private economic decision-makers and policy makers who want to update the instruments for analysis and forecasting.

 The Herbert Simon Society was born in Turin (Italy) in 2008.
 The Herbert Simon Society is chaired by Gerd Gigerenzer (Max Planck Institute for Human Development, Berlin) and managed by Riccardo Viale (University of Milano-Bicocca).
 It relies in an international network of academic researchers and consultants in Europe and US.
 Some of the most important cognitive science centres in the world, as the Max Planck Institute for Human Development of Berlin and the Behavioural Insight Group of Harvard University (Cambridge, US) are its main international reference.
 It provides empirical research, theoretical modelling, computer simulation, and dissemination and diffusion of scientific knowledge through new and old media, training activity, workshops, lectures and conferences, both to private companies and public institutions.
 The main areas of expertise are:

 - neuro cognitive models of thinking and decision making

 - cognitive and behavioural sociology